Mohd Zin Abdul Ghani: Controversies and issues

 During his administration, there was talk of privatization Malacca Water Corporation (PAM) (now Syarikat Air Melaka (SAMB)) to Gibca Holdings Sdn.
 Bhd. and the agreement should be signed in May 1997.
 However the privatisation was postponed following the death of Mohd Zin on 14 May 1997.

 On 11 April 1998, Mohd Zin's name was linked to a fraud case involving the former Malacca State Government Secretary, Abdul Rahman Jamal regarding the Sports Complex project in Paya Rumput worth (RM260 million).
 Abdul Rahman claimed that he was instructed by the former Chief Minister of Malacca, Mohd Zin Abdul Ghani to write a letter of recommendation for the approval of the Ministry of Finance.

 Death

-Mohd Zin died on 14 May 1997 in Tawakkal Hospital, Kuala Lumpur, age of 56.
-He was buried at Kampung Pengkalan Muslim Cemetery near his hometown at Alor Gajah, Melaka.
+Mohd Zin died on 14 May 1997 in Tawakkal Hospital, Kuala Lumpur at the age of 58.
+He was later buried at Kampung Pengkalan Muslim Cemetery in his hometown of Alor Gajah, Melaka.
 After Zin's death, he was replaced by Abu Zahar Ithnin as a Chief Minister.
-An by-election was held after his death.
+A by-election was held after his death.